 NOTE: The story of Amber and Roger, which you are about to read, is similar to thousands we have heard during our 20 years of providing home care and private care in San Antonio and South Texas.
 That said, we want you to know we have created their story to protect the identities of current clients whose life experiences are very similar to Amber and Roger.

 Amber is 61 years old and a widow.
-Her only child, Roger, moved in with his mother three years ago to be her caregiver after she was diagnosed with Alzheimer’s Disease.
+Her son, Roger, moved in with his mother three years ago to be her caregiver after she was diagnosed with Alzheimer’s Disease.
+Roger is Amber’s only child.
 He has worked his entire life, but his means are limited as a long haul driver.
 He lives a simple life in San Antonio often getting by paycheck to paycheck.

 Roger is heartbroken about his mother’s condition.
 He could not bring himself to leave her bedside, but then money became an issue.
 He stayed off the road as long as possible and stayed away from work, but he was burning through his limited savings very quickly.
 With his mother’s situation deteriorating, Roger knew he needed a solution.